Welcome to STEM Lego Camps & Classes For Kids – e² Young Engineers Greater Toronto Area North Markham website!

-e² Young Engineers is an innovative and creative after-school STEM enrichment program designed to help children learn important principles of science, technology, engineering, and math (STEM) through a combination of theoretical and practical learning methods that is engaging, effective and fun.
+e² Young Engineers is one of the largest STEM Lego Camps & Robotics enrichment programs in the world and offers an innovative and creative after-school STEM enrichment program designed to help children learn important principles of science, technology, engineering, and math (STEM) as well as coding, programming, and robotics through a combination of theoretical and practical learning methods that is engaging, effective and fun.

 The e² Young Engineers programs follow a unique and specially designed curriculum that use Kid K’nexer® and Lego® building blocks as tools to demonstrate STEM principles by allowing the students to personally build, understand, and observe their learning in action.
 Learning is made more enjoyable in each e² Young Engineers’ class!
 Classes are offered to children from ages 4-17.
 Sign up today!